Nezithe7/TicTacToe/README.md

 V1

--Finally working, full game
+-Finally working, basic aspects of game functioning -"CheckWin()" is working
--Proud of CheckWin() function that is working (used for,else) -COmputer randomly selects which square to use
+-Computer choice of box is random
--Code to ask the player if they want to TryAgain is under progress
+-TryAgain under progress

 ===============================================================================